chuajiesheng/textract/docs/python_package.rst

 ======  =========  ===========================================================
 parser  option     description
 ======  =========  ===========================================================
-gif     language   Specify `the language`_ for OCR-ing text with tesseract jpg     language   Specify `the language`_ for OCR-ing text with tesseract pdf     language   For use when ``method='tesseract'``, specify `the language`_ pdf     layout     With ``method='pdftotext'`` (default), preserve the layout
+jpg     language   Specify `the language`_ for OCR-ing text with tesseract pdf     language   For use when ``method='tesseract'``, specify `the language`_ pdf     layout     With ``method='pdftotext'`` (default), preserve the layout